What is Parental Responsibility? PR

 If you as parents cannot agree on a major decision about your child?

-If you are unable to agree about a decision concerning the upbringing of your child you could try.
+If you are unable to agree about a decision concerning the upbringing of your child you could try family mediation.

-If this fails then you may apply to the Family Court for aor a Prohibited Steps Order.
+If this fails then you may apply to the Family Court for a Specific Issue Order or a Prohibited Steps Order.